On Minimal Achievable Quotas in Multiwinner Voting: Related Work

 Alternative approaches to capturing fairness in multiwinner voting have been explored beyond JR–based axioms \citep{brill2024completing, kehne2025robustcommitteevotingrepresentation, lackner2020utilitarian}. \citet{brill2025individual} introduced the axiom of \emph{individual representation (IR)}, which strengthens the earlier concept of \emph{semi-strong justified representation} proposed by \citet{ABC+16a}.
 While \emph{semi-strong JR} requires that every sufficiently large and cohesive group of voters is represented in the committee at least once, IR refines this principle by assigning each voter a guarantee relative to the largest $\ell$-cohesive group she is able to form for a given profile.
-IR is not always satisfiable: there exist profiles for which no committee provides individual representation, and non-trivial approximation guarantees are unattainable without imposing restrictions on the domain of admissible profiles. \citet{kehne2025robustcommitteevotingrepresentation} changed the viewpoint of fairness to be more candidate-centric.
-Their desideratum of fairness says that candidates with similar sets of supporters should receive similar representation.
+IR is not always satisfiable: there exist profiles for which no committee provides individual representation, and non-trivial approximation guarantees are unattainable without imposing restrictions on the domain of admissible profiles. \citet{kehne2025robustcommitteevotingrepresentation} shifted the focus on fairness to be more candidate-centric.
+Their desideratum of fairness states that candidates with similar sets of supporters should receive similar representation.

-Lastly, we mention the \emph{proportionality degree (PD)} as a different way of quantifying proportionality in multiwinner approval voting.
-Informally, this is a function that specifies the average satisfaction of a voter in an $\ell$-cohesive group.
-This approach strictly enforces the quota while allowing greater flexibility in determining the average satisfaction level of each group. \citet{skowron2021proportionality} used this to measure the proportionality guarantees that different voting rules can achieve.
-He showed that the sequential variant of the proportional approval voting rule gets higher PD than sequential Phragmén. \citet{janeczko2022complexity} looked into computational aspects of the proportionality degree in committee elections.
+Lastly, we mention the \emph{proportionality degree (PD)} as an alternative for quantifying proportionality in multiwinner approval voting.
+This approach strictly enforces the quota while allowing greater flexibility in determining each group's average satisfaction level. \citet{skowron2021proportionality} used this to measure the proportionality guarantees that different voting rules can achieve.
+He showed that the sequential variant of the proportional approval voting rule has higher PD than the sequential Phragmén rule. \citet{janeczko2022complexity} looked into computational aspects of the proportionality degree in committee elections.
 They show that deciding if a committee with a given PD exists is NP-hard and that verifying if a given committee provides a given PD is coNP-complete.